-Why the Bears were selected and benefits to playing them after the jump...
+Why the Texans were selected and benefits to playing them are after the jump...